seattlerb/hoe/README.markdown

 files, vim vm files and other files completely unrelated to the package?
 I have far more times than I'd like.

-    "Ultimately, the manifest represents professionalism of the deployment process – making sure you know what you think you are releasing.
-Auto-generating the manifest should be avoided – and this comes from a man who loves to generate things."
+> Ultimately, the manifest represents professionalism of the deployment process -- making sure you know what you think you are releasing.
+Auto-generating the manifest should be avoided -- and this comes from a man who loves to generate things.

-    -- dr nic
+> -- dr nic

-=== VERSION
+### VERSION

 Releases have versions and I've found it best for the version to be part of the code.
 You can use this during runtime in a multitude of ways.
 Hoe finds your version and uses it automatically during packaging.

-=== Releasing in 1 easy step
+### Releasing in 1 easy step

     % rake release VERSION=x.y.z

 That really is all there is to it.
 Behind the scenes it: